Manual Infrastructure Deployment

 Deployment Phases

-Manual deployment involves two sequential phases:
+Manual deployment involves two sequential phases, both within the same repository:

-| Phase | Description | Repository |
+| Phase | Description | Directory |

 |---|---|---|

-| Phase 1: State Backend | Creates GCS bucket for Terraform state files | codemie-terraform-gcp-remote-backend |
+| Phase 1: State Backend | Creates GCS bucket for Terraform state files | remote-backend/ |

-| Phase 2: Platform Infrastructure | Deploys GKE, networking, storage, databases, security components, and Bastion Host | codemie-terraform-gcp-platform |
+| Phase 2: Platform Infrastructure | Deploys GKE, networking, storage, databases, security components, and Bastion Host | platform/ |

 Bastion Host is optional and only required for completely private GKE clusters with private DNS.
 For public clusters or clusters with authorized networks, you can access GKE API directly.